 Sam McKnight’s expertise as one of the fashion world’s top hairdressers keeps him in close contact with glamorous people but far away, sadly, from his London garden.
-In between shows at Milan Fashion Week, he told us about his growing dahlia collection:
+One year, in between shows, he told us about his growing dahlia collection: